Weights & Strength

 Medically reviewed & fact checked by a board-certified doctor.

-Strength training and bodybuilding are often viewed as the same thing by those who don’t lift, and often even by those that do.
+Strength training and bodybuilding are often viewed as the same thing by those who don’t lift and often even by those who do.
 Strength training and bodybuilding, however, have different goals.
 These goals can essentially be described as strength vs. size.

-Strength training is the goal of making muscles stronger by targeting the neuro-muscular system.
+Strength training aims to make muscles stronger by targeting the neuro-muscular system.

-Bodybuilding is the aim of changing the physiology of your muscles to make them larger and more aesthetic.
+Bodybuilding aims to change your muscles' physiology to make them larger and more aesthetic.

-Most of you, like me, started out at the gym with the goal of getting muscular and strong, without knowing that these objectives are actually different goals.
+Most of you, like me, started at the gym to get muscular and strong without knowing that these objectives are actually different goals.
 To begin with, you probably followed a weight training program, and thanks to beginner gains, you probably gained some muscle size and strength at a great rate.
 Then gains in both began to stall.

 To carry on making progress in both areas as you get more advanced, you are going to need to specialize your training.
-You will have to decide what you want to focus on first, training for size like a bodybuilder or strength like a powerlifter.
+First, you must decide what you want to focus on, training for size like a bodybuilder or strength like a powerlifter.

-You have probably already seen the different approaches in the gym, and while they both share similarities in their exercises and equipment used, the way you train both will be fundamentally different.
+You have probably already seen the different approaches in the gym, and while they both share similarities in their exercises and equipment, the way you train will be fundamentally different.

 So, what are those differences, and how do you optimize the training for both?